-If protesters are on your property, you should never take matters into your own hands; instead, call the appropriate law enforcement agency, such as the county police department, to handle the situation.
-Exercising self-help in these instances could go the wrong way and cause potential legal problems for you and your farming operation.
+If protesters are on your property, never take matters into your own hands; instead, call the appropriate law enforcement agency, such as the county police department.
+Exercising self-help in these instances could go wrong and cause potential legal problems for you and your farming operation.

 Protesters Have a Protected Right to Express Views Through Peaceful Protests

 Protesters may use traditional public forums, such as streets, sidewalks, rights-of-way, or public parking lots.
 While this right is constitutionally protected, it can also be reasonably restricted.
 In Maryland, it is illegal for a person to disturb the peace by “willfully and without lawful purpose” impeding passage on public spaces (Md.
 Code Ann., Crim.
 Law § 10-201).
 For example, protesters cannot legally block others from using the public right-of-way near your farm.
 Protesting on public property typically depends on what the demonstrators plan to protest.
 Counties may require licenses in certain areas to allow protesting which does not impede passage in public spaces.

 Protesting on private property requires permission from the landowner.
 Without it, protestors would be trespassing.
 If the property is posted with “No Trespassing” signs, this could potentially be a criminal violation.